techidaily/site-win11-tips/source/_posts/top-6-strategies-for-enhancing-vm-efficiency-in-windows.md

  The first step is allocating enough resources for your virtual machine so it can do its job properly.
 It’s entirely up to you how many system resources you want to allocate to your virtual machine.

- For this article, we will demonstrate the steps using a free VM manager called[Oracle VM VirtualBox](https://www.virtualbox.org/) .
+ For this article, we will demonstrate the steps using a free VM manager called [Oracle VM VirtualBox](https://www.virtualbox.org/) .
 The general settings, steps, and names may change if you use a different VM manager.

  Here's how you can allocate more system resources to your VM on Windows: